blindnet-io/blindsend/README.md

 When exchanging files via blindsend, encryption and decryption always take place on Sender's/Receiver's local machines.
 To learn more about blindsend and how it works, read our documentation [here](https://developer.blindnet.io/blindsend/).
 A demo is available at [https://blindsend.xyz](https://blindsend.xyz).

-Blindsend conists of two parts:
+Blindsend conists of two main parts:
 1. [Server](https://github.com/blindnet-io/blindsend-be), which provides a REST API for managing file exchange workflows.
 It is designed in such a way that it can never decrypt exchanged files.
 2. [Web UI](https://github.com/blindnet-io/blindsend-fe), which handles encryption and decryption of files on agents' local machines, and provides a web client for the server.

+Appart from Server and Web UI, there is a separate [file retention service](https://github.com/blindnet-io/file-retention) in charge of file and link deletion.

 Blindsend is an open source tool and can be deployed as a SaaS application, or as an API to be used in external software projects.